juandld/narritive-hero/README.md

 - Use multiple Gemini keys to smooth through quota spikes
 - Add OpenAI key for reliable fallback
 - To reprocess a note, delete its JSON; backend will recreate it on startup or next upload
-- FFmpeg with pydub improves audio format handling (pydub installed; add FFmpeg if needed)
+- FFmpeg with pydub improves audio format handling (Docker installs FFmpeg; add it locally if needed)

 ## Testing